-If you’ve got the skills all laid out on your CV and you are fortunate to get an interview then let me tell you that you’ve already nailed the hardest part.
+If you’ve got the skills all laid out on your CV and you are fortunate to get an interview then you’ve already nailed the hardest part.
 But let’s not let such a great opportunity slip by.
-It’s time to ace that interview and secure a technology job in the Cayman Islands.
+It’s time to ace that tech interview and secure a job in the Cayman Islands.

-- First things first.
+First things first.
 Get your portfolio in shape by getting your GitHub account up to date (most relevant for software candidates).
-Prospective employers are going to want to see your coding abilities in action so show what you can do and make sure there’s plenty of links on your CV (& share with recruiter to give to client prior to interview).
-It’s essential to showcase as much of your skills as you can and the best way to do that is to keep your account current and update it as you learn new skills.
-Be ready to speak about these projects within your interview.
+Prospective employers are going to want to see your coding abilities in action so show what you can do and make sure there’s plenty of links on your CV (& share with your recruiter to give to the client prior to interview).
+It’s essential to showcase as much of your skills as you can and the best way to do that is to keep your account current and update it as you learn new skills & be ready to speak about these projects within your interview!

-- While we’re on the subject, your CV should contain details of all your RELEVANT extra curricular activities.
-The tech community in Cayman is ever evolving, and companies are keen to see individuals who are passionate about technology both in and outside work ..
+I know what you’re thinking – I thought this was about interviews, not my CV?
+It is, but your CV should contain details of all your relevant extracurricular activities.
+The tech community in Cayman is ever-evolving, and companies are keen to see individuals who are passionate about technology both in and outside work ..
 Meetup group participation, tech volunteering – it’s all relevant!
 Be prepared to speak about this within your interview.
-It’s important to show your thirst for knowledge and ambition to move outside your comfort zone, however it’s fair to say that if you want to land a position in a particular field here you are going to need that relevant experience.

-- When the interview actually takes place you can expect to be in a video Skype scenario or a conference call, so don’t expect to be flown in for a meeting.
-And the interview might go on for a while longer than you might otherwise be used to.
-Plan for up to an hour and a half, with representatives from both the HR team as well as a number of key business units.
-It’s far easier for a panel to assess your tech skills in this kind of setting than your personal skills so you should expect an element of probing in this direction.
+For a tech interview, plan for up to an hour and a half, with representatives from both the HR team as well as a number of key business units being in on your video or skype conference call; It’s far easier for a panel to assess your tech skills in this kind of setting than your personal skills so you should expect an element of probing in this direction.
 A good trick here is the STAR technique where for any given scenario or question you can come back with a Situation, a Task an Action and a Result so you can demonstrate how you have successfully applied yourself in that particular example.